 When Delorian, 11, was 9 years old, she noticed her breasts began developing at a rapid pace.
 By age 10, her breasts had grown to a size 50F cup.
 Delorian was then diagnosed with virginal mammary hypertrophy, a rare endocrine disease that results in rapid, massive enlargement of one or both breasts.
 She says the condition is extremely uncomfortable and causes severe back pain, headaches and vomiting.
 She has missed several days of school and says she feels very self-conscious about her body.

 “I’m a mother crying out for my child to get help, and it’s hurtful to see my child in pain every day,” says Thalia, Delorian’s mother.

-Board-certified endocrinologist Dr. Joseph Pinzone explains that virginal hypertrophy is essentially an accelerated puberty, in which the breast tissue is hypersensitive to the female hormones estrogen and progesterone, causing an abnormal stimulation of growth.
+Board-certified expert endocrinologist Dr. Joseph Pinzone explains that virginal hypertrophy is essentially an accelerated puberty, in which the breast tissue is hypersensitive to the female hormones estrogen and progesterone, causing an abnormal stimulation of growth.

 Delorian has already undergone one surgery to reduce the size of her breasts, which nearly cost her her life.
 Doctors removed approximately 1,000 grams of tissue from each breast.
 Post-operation, Delorian developed a high fever and required two blood transfusions.

 “I prayed a lot,” Thalia says.
 “I had the faith, and I’m still fighting.
 I’m not going to give up, because I love my child.”

 Although surgery can be used to remove the excess tissue, the procedure does not address the underlying cause of the overdevelopment.
 Dr. Pinzone explains that Lupron, an injectable medication that works to shut down the production of estrogen and progesterone, could be used to halt Delorian’s breast growth, though the medication is expensive, and Delorian’s insurance company refuses to cover it.